tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

     -- transaction.
     print("Selected from outside of transaction\n".. yaml.encode(conn_tickets:select({}, {limit = 10}) ))

-    -- Select returns the previously inserted tuple, -- because this select belongs to the transaction: print("Selected from within transaction\n".. yaml.encode(stream_tickets:select({}, {limit = 10}) ))
+    -- Select returns the previously inserted tuple
+    -- because this select belongs to the transaction: print("Selected from within transaction\n".. yaml.encode(stream_tickets:select({}, {limit = 10}) ))

     -- Commit transaction:
     stream:commit()

-    -- Now this select also returns the tuple, because the transaction has been committed: print("Selected again from outside of transaction\n".. yaml.encode(conn_tickets:select({}, {limit = 10}) ))
+    -- Now this select also returns the tuple because the transaction has been committed: print("Selected again from outside of transaction\n".. yaml.encode(conn_tickets:select({}, {limit = 10}) ))

     os.exit()